syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Find-and-Replace.md

 ![Find-and-Replace_img4](Find-and-Replace_images/Find-and-Replace_img4.jpeg)

+## Find options

-**Find** **options**: Find options are placed under collapsible GroupBox control to have a compact view of the Find and Replace window.
+Find options are placed under collapsible GroupBox control to have a compact view of the Find and Replace window.

 Find and Replace window facilitates you to search the text based on the following options.